 Base salaries reflect the scope of an executive's responsibilities and his or her performance in directing and managing the efforts of the Company or the business unit for which the executive is responsible.
 Base salaries are initially determined by evaluating the responsibilities of the position, the experience and knowledge of the executive, and the competitive marketplace for recruiting executive talent.
 Base salaries are reviewed annually by the Compensation Committee, taking into consideration such factors as individual performance and responsibilities, changes to cost of living, the executive's potential overall compensation package and general economic conditions.
 Comparisons to base salaries for comparable positions at public companies considered to be peers of the Company are also taken into consideration.
-For decisions made regarding changes to executive compensation in 2014, the Compensation Committee reviewed compensation data disclosed in the proxy filings of the following companies: Alaska Communications Systems Group Inc.; Atlantic Tele-Network Inc.; Boingo Wireless Inc.; Cbeyond Inc.; Cogent Communications Group Inc.; Consolidated Communications Holdings Inc.; Fairpoint Communications Inc.; General Communication Inc.; Hawaiian Telcom Holdco, Inc; Hickory Tech Corporation; Lumos Networks Corp.; NTELOS Holdings Corp.; Otelco Inc.; and, USA Mobility Inc. These companies were selected for comparison because they reflect similar company attributes and core compensation and the target total compensation should be at the median of the peer group, the Company does not specifically "benchmark" specific executives' compensation committee used the information to understand the range of compensation among these comparison companies and to obtain a general understanding of compensation practices.
+For decisions made regarding changes to executive compensation in 2015, the Compensation Committee reviewed compensation data disclosed in the proxy filings of the following companies: Alaska Communications Systems Group Inc.; Atlantic Tele-Network Inc.; Boingo Wireless Inc.; Cbeyond Inc.; Cogent Communications Group Inc.; Consolidated Communications Holdings Inc.; Fairpoint Communications Inc.; General Communication Inc.; Hawaiian Telcom Holdco, Inc; Hickory Tech Corporation; Lumos Networks Corp.; NTELOS Holdings Corp.; Otelco Inc.; and, USA Mobility Inc. These companies were selected for comparison because they reflect similar company attributes and core competencies for executive talent, and reflect the labor market for the Company's executive talent, in terms of both industry and organizational complexity.
+Although the Compensation Committee generally believes that the target total compensation should be at the median of the peer group, the Company does not specifically "benchmark" compensation for specific executives or strive to pay our executive officers, including the named executive officers, at a particular level of compensation.
+Instead, the Compensation Committee used the information to u